-Simply prep the coffee maker the night before, and then when I wake up, I hit start.
-Simple and effective, and I usually get to enjoy the coffee with a wonderful resort view!
+Simply prep the coffee maker the night before, and then when you wake up, hit start.
+Simple and effective, and you’ll usually get to enjoy the coffee with a wonderful resort view!

 Another great way to save money on dining is to eat breakfast in your room most days.
-I say most days because sometimes you just want a good old Disney breakfast (complete with Mickey waffles) or plan on a character dining buffet.
+I say most days because sometimes you just want a good old Disney breakfast (complete with Mickey waffles) or a character dining buffet.

 Keep lunch simple or not

 Most Disney restaurants don’t have price discounts for lunch versus dinner, so although that’s a money-saving tip I use in other places, it doesn’t really apply at Disney.
 However, you can decide to just eat one bigger meal for lunch or dinner and then something light for the other meal.